 A cruise may be full-board and include entertainment, but it is not all-inclusive.
 Not unless you pay more.
 A Regent Seven Seas cruise can cost up to seven times more than many cruise operators, but you get more and it is a different cruise.
 To help we have explained a few basics

 TIPS and TIPPING

-For a brief first example, P&O they add a discretionary £6 per head (guests aged 12 and over) per day, service charge, to every bill.
+For a brief first example, P&O they add a discretionary £7 per head (guests aged 12 and over) per day, service charge, to every bill.
 It is like going to a restaurant that has a service charge, compulsory means it is a charge, discretionary means you can debate you didn’t have the service.
 The tip collection on ships is split between cabin, restaurant and other crew.
 Many guests may additionally tip their cabin steward and maitre d at the beginning or the end of the week.
 Other cruise operators are dealt with below after this cost overview.
 In order not to infringe UK pricing rules, such fees must be optional, and P&O ships still charge in UK pounds where as Cunard ships charge in US dollars and the gratuity is compulsory.
 However the ships are not registered in the UK so not all UK law can be assumed, in fact if you are arrested on board and put in the cells, and turned off at a port, you may be under that ports local law until deported.
 Tips are included in the cruise price on Marella, so no tipping is required.

 Drinks are charged for at the table or the bar for what you consume, including water.
 Can you take your own drinks on board?
 With most cruise ships no, with P&O there is a slight waiver, best dealt with in this blog.
 Taking your own Drinks on Board